5 Selected Cloud Storage for Lawyers and Law Firms

 The desktop application is available on macOS, Windows, and Linux, whereas the mobile app is available on iOS and Android.

-Similarly to other services, you can access files, upload photos, and videos automatically on the mobile app and make them available for offline use.
+Similar to other services, you can access files, upload photos, and videos automatically on the mobile app, and make them available for offline use.

-The web browser is also easy to use that you don’t need manual instructions to know how to use it.
+The web browser is also easy to use and you don’t need manual instructions to know how to use it.

 Most services don’t offer such an effortless way to drag-and-drop files.
 Except for Dropbox.